 Abstract

 Enabling robots to follow spoken instructions for cloth manipulation is a critical step toward intuitive human-robot interaction in real-world settings.
 However, this task remains challenging due to the deformable nature of fabric and the need for accurate, language-grounded control.
 In this work, we focus on speech-driven cloth folding, a task that demands both long-horizon reasoning and fine-grained visual grounding.
 We propose a unified framework that integrates an Automatic Speech Recognition (ASR) module, a Large Language Model (LLM)-based planner, a Vision-Language Model (VLM)-based perception system, and a task execution module.
 Spoken instructions are first transcribed into text via the ASR module and then parsed into structured sub-tasks by the LLM-based planner.
 For visual grounding, we utilize a frozen SigLIP2 encoder augmented with a bidirectional cross-attention fusion module, aligning textual instructions with RGB-D visual input.
 The task execution module sequentially executes the generated sub-tasks to complete multi-step cloth folding.
 To specialize our model for cloth manipulation tasks, we introduce Weight-Decomposed Low-Rank Adaptation (DoRA), a lightweight fine-tuning strategy for enhanced generalization.
 To validate our approach, various cloth folding evaluations have been performed from simulation to real robot implementation.
-In simulation, our method outperforms state-of-the-art (SOTA) baselines, achieving improvements of 2.23%, 1.87%, and 33.3% on seen instructions, unseen instructions, and unseen tasks respectively.
-On a real robot, our method successfully executes multi-step folding sequences guided by spoken instructions, across a wide range of cloth materials and configurations.
+In simulation, the proposed method achieves the best performance among all compared baselines, with improvements of 2.1\% over the strongest baseline on seen tasks and 17.1\ on unseen tasks.
+On a real robot, it robustly executes multi-step folding sequences from language instructions across diverse cloth materials and configurations, demonstrating strong generalization in practical scenarios.

 Approach Overview